Cradlepoint Announces Availability of Zero Trust Network Access Solution for 5G and Hybrid Networks

 - Isolated user-to-resource access through fine-grained policies: With NCX ZTNA, users, such as third-party vendors, can be permitted access to only a specific resource such as an IP camera, digital sign, or Point of Sale system.

 “As one of the largest global manufacturers of automated car washes, our turnkey as-a-service solution includes everything from the car wash equipment to the networking equipment to the integrations with point-of-sale (POS) systems and security cameras.
-We are excited about Cradlepoint’s NCX ZTNA service as a way of ensuring that only authorized individuals get only the access they require to these highly critical systems,” said Michael Stepetic, chief technology officer, Motor City Express Networks, LLC.
+We are excited about Cradlepoint’s NCX ZTNA service as a way of ensuring that only authorised individuals, get only the access they require, to these highly critical systems,” said Michael Stepetic, chief technology officer, Motor City Express Networks, LLC.

 Cradlepoint NCX ZTNA adds to the previously announced Secure Connect and SD-WAN Services.
 All services are based on the same zero-trust foundation and are enabled through the NetCloud Exchange Service Gateway—a scalable solution that aggregates traffic, provides flow-level visibility, and acts as the policy-enforcement point in the network.